-- Wear a face covering or mask (unless you are exempt)
+- Please wear a face covering or face mask when visiting our sites, unless you are exempt.

-- If you have symptoms of COVID-19 or have been exposed to someone who has tested positive, do not come into the hospital unless it is an emergency.
+- If you have symptoms of COVID-19, do not come into the hospital unless it is an emergency.

 More information can be found on our Coronavirus information pages.